wearegenuine/gnorm/README.md

 ## Installation
 Once you have installed the above dependencies:

-1. Clone this repository into your development folder
-2. Copy all files except for the .git directory into a new project folder
-3. `cd` into the root of the new project folder and run `npm install && bundle install` from the command line
+1. Create a new directory for your project and cd in `mkdir new-project && cd $_`
+2. Ensure the GNome Yeoman generator is installed and updated `npm install -g generator-gnome` or `npm update generator-gnome`
+3. Run the generator `yo gnorm`
+4. Complete the generator prompt questions to scaffold the project

 ## Running
 From the root of the project, several commands can be issued from terminal: